-Others may be able to make compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents that we may own or have exclusively licensed;

-- We or our licensors or any future strategic partners might not have been the first to make the inventions covered by the issued patent or pending patent application that we may own or have exclusively licensed; - We or our licensors or any future strategic partners might not have been the first to file patent applications covering certain of our inventions; - Others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - Others may be able to develop technologies around some of our issued patents without infringing such patents; - It is possible that our pending patent applications will not lead to issued patents; - Issued patents that we own or have exclusively licensed may not provide us with any competitive advantages, or may be held invalid or unenforceable, as a result of legal challenges by our competitors; - Our competitors might conduct research and development activities in countries where we do not have patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets: - We may not develop additional proprietary technologies that are patentable; and - The patents of others may have an adverse effect on our business.
+- · Others may be able to make compounds that are the same as or similar to our product candidates but that are not covered by the claims of the patents that we may own or have exclusively licensed; - · We or our licensors or any future strategic partners might not have been the first to make the inventions covered by the issued patent or pending patent application that we may own or have exclusively licensed; - · We or our licensors or any future strategic partners might not have been the first to file patent applications covering certain of our inventions; - · Others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - · It is possible that our pending patent applications will not lead to issued patents; - · Issued patents that we own or have exclusively licensed may not provide us with any competitive advantages, or may be held invalid or unenforceable, as a result of legal challenges by our competitors; - · Our competitors might conduct research and development activities in countries where we do not have patent rights and then use the information learned from such activities to develop competitive products for sale in our major commercial markets: - · We may not develop additional proprietary technologies that are patentable; and - · The patents of others may have an adverse effect on our business.

-$Changes \ in \ U.S. \ patent \ law \ could \ diminish \ the \ value \ of \ patents \ in \ general, \ thereby \ impairing \ our \ ability \ to \ protect \ our \ products.$
+Changes in U.S. patent law could diminish the value of patents in general, thereby impairing our ability to protect our products.

 As is the case with other development stage biotechnology companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biotechnology and pharmaceutical industries involve both technological and legal complexity.
 Therefore, obtaining and enforcing patents is costly, time-consuming and inherently uncertain.
 In addition, Congress has passed patent reform legislation which provides new limitations on attaining, maintaining and enforcing intellectual property.
 Further, the Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
-Depending on decisions by the U.S. Congress, the federal courts, and the US PTO, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patents and patents that we might obtain in the future.
+Depending on decisions by the U.S. Congress, the federal courts, and the US PTO, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patents that we might obtain in the future.